- Host a service that implements the scheduling functionality and then have this service call into the CRM web service to perform actions regularly.

 - You must select a primary entity for your workflow which will never be deleted, otherwise the entire recurring workflow will be cancelled.
 For example, you can set the primary entity of your workflow to be systemuser and trigger it the first time regarding your own system user.

 - There is a loop detection mechanism in CRM which would cancel processes/plugins that create infinite loops as the one above.
-The maximum depth for a recurrence/loop is 8; however, the depth is reset after 10 minutes of inactivity.
+The maximum depth for a recurrence/loop is 8; however, the depth is reset after 1 hour of inactivity (wait).
 Therefore, the workflow above should work fine because it has 1 month of inactivity so each time it executes the depth will be reset and it will never be cancelled by the loop detection mechanism.

 Hi Gonzalo,